 When displaying lifestyle opportunities, Kirsten says, there is a fine line that you have to balance with staging.
 You want to show functionality so that buyers can actually see how they will live in your home, but you also should think about photography and how the house will show online and in real life, as buyers walkthrough.
 Often there are awkward rooms or spaces that buyers may not see how they can be used, so you should always put more thought into these spaces, showing buyers both practical and beautiful ways to use bonus rooms.
 It’s often great to stage garages, especially in cities like Los Angeles, where space is a premium.
 We like to show buyers that garages can become very useful additional spaces when converted into a Junior ADU or home office.

 Create A Natural And Lived In Feeling

-To create a natural and lived in feeling, Kirsten argues, there are a few key things to do to make sure that a house doesn’t feel staged.
+To create a natural and lived-in feeling, Kirsten argues, there are a few key things to do to make sure that a house doesn’t feel staged.
 The most important thing is layering!
-We use a lot of art, textiles and other layering items, so that the home feels lived in and the space is appropriately filled with both furniture and accessories.
-Another item that we find key is again, the use of vintage and found items.
-We want every house to feel like someone who’s well travelled lives there and these key items bring in a sense of a life well lived and deviate away from the house feeling just staged.
+We use a lot of art, textiles, and other layering items, so that the home feels lived in and the space is appropriately filled with both furniture and accessories.
+Another item that we find the key to is again, the use of vintage and found items.
+We want every house to feel like someone who’s well-traveled lives there and these key items bring in a sense of a life well-lived and deviate away from the house feeling just staged.
 Also, we use a lot of fresh plants and flowers.
-We like to bring in greenery that adds both life and helps fill space in a beautiful way!
+We like to bring in greenery that adds both lives and helps fill space beautifully!